GenesysCloudBlueprints/schedule-callback-via-script/blueprint/index.md

 * The Master Admin role.
 For more information, see [Roles and permissions overview](https://help.mypurecloud.com/?p=24360 "Opens the Roles and permissions overview article") in the Genesys Cloud Resource Center.
 * CX as Code.
 For more information, see [CX as Code](https://developer.genesys.cloud/devapps/cx-as-code/ "Goes to the CX as Code page") in the Genesys Cloud Developer Center.

-### Development tools running in your local environment
+### Development tools that run in your local environment

 * Terraform (the latest binary).
 For more information, see [Download Terraform](https://www.terraform.io/downloads.html "Goes to the Download Terraform page") on the Terraform website.

 ## Implementation steps

-### Download the repository containing the project files
+### Download the repository that contains the project files

 1. Clone the [schedule-callback-via-script repository](https://github.com/GenesysCloudBlueprints/schedule-callback-via-script "Opens the schedule-callback-via-script repository in GitHub").